-Best external drives 2017
+Best external drives of 2017

 Our runner-up for this popular category is Seagate’s slightly larger and somewhat faster Backup Plus Portable.
 Like the WD above, it’s a USB 3.1 Gen 1 (5Gbps) drive.
 It tops out at 5TB in a single drive and can also be had in 1TB, 2TB, and 4TB capacities.
 There’s even a “fast” 4TB version that uses two hard drives in RAID for more performance.

 In our tests of the 4TB version, we found the Seagate to be slightly faster with large file transfers (think movies) but worse with small file transfers (think Office documents).
 It’s still a worthy runner-up, though.
+(Read our full review.)

 Best external performance drive

-Some people need maximum performance and portability.
-For example, if you’re going to copy a video or photo project and then actually edit it on that drive, rather than copy it to your local drive, you need speed and capacity.
+Sandisk’s ultra-fast Extreme 900 had been our top pick by offering high-capacity and supreme performance, but it’s not small.

+In fact, one look would make you think there’s a hard drive inside.
+Instead, Sandisk crams two SSDs in RAID 0 to hit its blistering speed.
+It certainly couldn’t fit into the pocket of a hipster’s skinny jeans.
+Hence, the Sandisk Extreme 900 is now runner-up to the uber-portable Samsung T5.

-For that purpose, the easy leader of the pack continues to be SanDisk’s Extreme 900.
-Sized much like a traditional portable hard drive, the Extreme 900 features not one, but two SSDs in RAID 0.
-This basically gives the largest 2TB version read and write performance in the 800MBps to 600MBps range, depending on the file size, operating over USB 3.1 Gen 2 (10Gbps).
+Still, we recognize that some folks may value speed above all else, and in that scenario the Extreme 900 shines.
+The largest 2TB version reads and writes in the 800MBps to 600MBps range, depending on the file size, operating over USB 3.1 Gen 2 (10Gbps).
+(Read our full review.)

-If all this performance and all this capacity sounds great, prepare for the sticker shock, because the 2TB version will set you back about $800.
+If all this performance and all this capacity sound great, prepare for the sticker shock, because the 2TB version will set you back about $800.
 Yes, about eight times the price of a typical 2TB portable hard drive.
-Still, when you absolutely must have the performance, the SanDisk Extreme 900’s only better competition is a Thunderbolt 3 drive, which would be more than double the price of the Extreme 900.
+Still, when you absolutely must have the performance, the Sandisk Extreme 900 is only bettered by a Thunderbolt 3 drive, which would cost more than double the price of the Extreme 900.

 What you need to know before you buy